 Fetal movement usually starts anywhere between weeks 16 and 25 of your pregnancy.
-For first-time Mamas, it’s usually felt closer to 25 weeks.
-But if it’s your second pregnancy, you may notice baby kicks as early as 13 weeks.
-Registered midwife Nicola Strydom tells Today’s Parent that since “you’re more bodily aware,” you’re able to distinguish gas from baby kicks earlier.
+For first-time Mamas, it’s traditionally felt closer to 25 weeks.
+But if it’s your second pregnancy, you may notice the baby kicks as early as 13 weeks.
+Registered midwife Nicola Strydom tells Today’s Parent that since “you’re more bodily aware,” you can distinguish gas from baby kicks earlier.

 The placement of your placenta is also a factor.
-If you have an anterior placenta—where the placenta is on the front side of the womb—you may feel fetal movement much later.
+For example, if you have an anterior placenta—where the placenta is on the front side of the womb—you may feel fetal movement much later.
 The same goes if you’re overweight.

-Around week 32 of your pregnancy, the kicks and jabs may noticeably become more subdued because space is a bit constricted.
-In turn, you’ll most likely feel them roll around in your tummy.
+Around week 32 of your pregnancy, the kicks and jabs may become more subdued because space is a bit constricted.
+You’ll most likely feel them roll around in your tummy.

 Where Should I Feel My Baby’s Kicks?

 A few factors determine where you’ll feel your baby’s kicks.
-Early in your pregnancy, they feel like fluttering just below the belly button—that’s why first-time Mamas often mistake the early flutters as gas.
+First, early in your pregnancy, they feel fluttering just below the belly button—that’s why first-time Mamas often mistake the early flutters as gas.

 As you progress in your pregnancy, you’ll be able to feel them all over your belly, including the upper part of your abdomen.
-Later in your pregnancy, you can even see the movement under your skin!
+Then, you can see the movement under your skin later in your pregnancy!

 Why Is Counting Baby Kicks Important?

-And it is exactly for this reason why counting baby kicks is incredibly important.
+And it is precisely for this reason that counting baby kicks is incredibly important.
 Several studies have highlighted that counting baby kicks help prevent stillbirth.
 How exactly?
 As a Mama, when you know your baby’s movement, you’ll be able to recognize when something’s awry.
-As such, you’ll be able to alert your obstetrician or healthcare provider right away and receive any medical attention, if needed.
+As such, you’ll be able to immediately alert your obstetrician or healthcare provider and receive any medical attention if needed.

 How Do I Count Baby Kicks?

-In general, the beginning of your 28th week of pregnancy is when you can start counting baby kicks.
-According to the American Congress of Obstetricians and Gynecologists, you’ll want to feel at least 10 kicks within 2 hours.
+Generally, the beginning of your 28th week of pregnancy is when you can start counting baby kicks.
+According to the American Congress of Obstetricians and Gynecologists, you’ll want to feel at least ten kicks within 2 hours.

 It’s highly recommended to do this at the same time every day–morning and evening are recommended, as these are the times babies are usually most active.
 You can do this in several ways:

 - Grab a notebook to serve as your baby kick journal.
-Every day, write down how long it took you to count 10 kicks.
+Write down how long it took you to count ten kicks every day.
 Keep it on your bedside table if you prefer to count baby kicks when you wake up, take a nap, or before you go to sleep.

 - Download an app on your phone that helps track baby kicks.
 TheAsianParent’s app comes with this feature.

 - Download a baby kick chart and paste it on your fridge.
 There are many downloadable charts available for you.
 Placing it in a visible area makes this task easy to remember.
-Plus, your husband or kids can also remind you when they see your chart unfulfilled for the day.
+Your husband or kids can also remind you when they see your chart unfulfilled for the day.

 - Wear a kick counter wristband or bracelet.
-Consider a kick counter wristband that comes with a slider you need to move every time you feel a kick.
+Consider a kick counter wristband with a slider you need to move every time you feel a kick.

 How Do I Get My Baby To Move?

 By the third trimester, babies move about 30 times in an hour.
-But if your little one is feeling a little shy, there are certain tips and tricks to get your baby to kick!
+But if your little one is feeling shy, there are specific tips and tricks to get your baby to kick!
 Check them out below: